digiaiiris/tuntilukkarihelp/README.md

 ![Jira configuration scheenshot phase 3](jiraconfig3.png)

 1. Select if you want that the work entry hours are sent back to Jira ticket worklogs.
 Generally, it is a good practice so that everyone can follow the amount of work put to Jira tickets almost real-time (depending on how often you record work hours).
-2. Does your team use a Jira field to indicate the project task for work entry recording?
-If you select a field the application tries to deduce the correct project task based on the field's value.
+2. Does your team use a custom Jira field to indicate the project task for work entry recording?
+The application deducse the correct project task based on the field's value.
+In case Jira-Workday integration is used its fields are used automatically and you do not need to select anything here.
 3. Click `Next` to complete the configuration.

 # Module Selection and General Usage